 Annual salt & maintenance

 Affordable but debated effectiveness.
-Cost: $300 – $600.
+Typically $300 – $600.
 Best for mild scale prevention.

 Rental model, ideal for renters.
 Monthly fee: $25–$50 plus installation.